ZHONIN/GlobalRoadMapper/README.md

 ## Citation
-If you use SDIUDA in your research, please cite the following papers.
+If you use GlobalRoadMapper in your research, please cite the following papers.
 ```text

 ```